Alejogb1/job-board/blog-data/how-can-i-enable-a-button-only-if-a-checkbox-is-checked-in-stimulusjs.md

 id: "how-can-i-enable-a-button-only-if-a-checkbox-is-checked-in-stimulusjs"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen this scenario crop up quite a bit, especially when building interactive forms with StimulusJS.
 It’s a fundamental piece of the puzzle when you need to control user input based on certain conditions.
 The key here lies in judiciously using Stimulus’s data attributes and action system to orchestrate the enabling and disabling of the button.
 Let's get into the practicalities, drawing on some past experiences that solidified my approach.

 My introduction to this particular challenge came during a project for a rather complex e-commerce platform.
 We had a form where users needed to agree to terms and conditions before being able to proceed to checkout.
 A simple checkbox controlled the “Proceed to Checkout” button.
 Initially, the logic was all over the place, resulting in a brittle codebase.
 That's when I really dove deep into leveraging Stimulus’s capabilities.